inria-emeraude/jimlac25/web/docs/lac.md

 # Linux Audio Conference 2025

 LAC is the international conference about Free/Open-Source Software for music, sound, and other media with GNU/Linux as the main platform.
-In 2025, it will be held at INSA Lyon (France) under the hospices of [Inria](https://inria.fr/), [GRAME-CNCM](https://grame.fr), [INSA Lyon](https://www.insa-lyon.fr/), and [AFIM](http://www.afim-asso.org/) on June 26-28.
+In 2025, it will be held at INSA Lyon (France) under the auspices of [Inria](https://inria.fr/), [GRAME-CNCM](https://grame.fr), [INSA Lyon](https://www.insa-lyon.fr/), and [AFIM](http://www.afim-asso.org/) on June 26-28.

 ## Important Dates